I’m going to be straight with you:

 #3 – Relevance

-To acquire the right audience you don’t only need to attract people with the right intent, but you also need to make it relevant to your store’s offerings.
+Every seo professionals would tell you that to acquire the right audience you don’t only need to attract people with the right intent, but you also need to make it relevant to your store’s offerings.

 Let’s say you worked for Chubbies, the company shown before, and you found the keyword “sports shoes” has over 10k searches per month in the United States.